spacemanstan/CS408/A1_AristonBodnarchuk/README.md

 Testing on my laptop showed that plugged in I can support 2100 - 2500 particles, where unplugged was 500 - 600 particles

 My conclusion and assumption from this test is that older systems won't support many particles; however moderate to powerful systems should handle a extremely large amount of particles at a time.

+The program itself (through the particle system) first checks that the framerate (FPS) is high enough (>=30) to add more particles, which is then determined by the spawnrate variable the user can control via the '<' and '>' keys.

+###### Creative Features
+ - Help menu screen on launch that doubles as a pause feature
+ - Performance based particle spawning
+ - Control particle spawn rate
+ - 3D particle system over 2D
+ - On-screen buttons displaying values
+    - buttons for RGB match RGB values unless set to random (prevent epilepsy)
+ - Mouse Functionality
+    - Left click buttons to increment / decrement
+    - Right click buttons to toggle random mode
+    - Right click and drag screen to rotate camera
+    - Scroll wheel to zoom in / zoom out camera
+ - Different particle constructors
+    - Random angle + speed gives random depth
+    - all random uses a specialized random constructor (that feels better)
+ - Particle count + performance tracker outputed in program console
+ - Particles have randomized spin in a direction
+ - Particles have air friction
+ - Particles have gravity based on size

 ###### Checklist
 - [x] ~~Dynamic 3D object creation of all possible shapes on program load~~